yuhui1208/api/substrate/errors.md

 ### InvalidTombstone
 - **summary**:   Tombstones don't match.

+### MaxCallDepthReached
+- **summary**:   Performing a call was denied because the calling depth reached the limit of what is specified in the schedule.

+### NewContractNotFunded
+- **summary**:   The newly created contract is below the subsistence threshold after executing its contructor.
+No contracts are allowed to exist below that threshold.

+### NotCallable
+- **summary**:   The contract that was called is either no contract at all (a plain account) or is a tombstone.

+### OutOfBounds
+- **summary**:   A buffer outside of sandbox memory was passed to a contract API function.

 ### OutOfGas
 - **summary**:   The executed contract exhausted its gas limit.

 ### OutputBufferTooSmall
 - **summary**:   The output buffer supplied to a contract API call was too small.

+### TransferFailed
+- **summary**:   Performing the requested transfer failed for a reason originating in the chosen currency implementation of the runtime.
+Most probably the balance is too low or locks are placed on it.

 ___